 “Now I make known to you brethren, the gospel which I preached to you, which also you received, in which also you stand, by which also you are saved, if you hold fast the word which I preached to you, unless you believed in vain.
 For I delivered to you as of first importance what I also received, that Christ died for our sins according to the Scriptures, and that He was buried, and that He was raised on the third day according to the Scriptures . . . “

-Jesus, who is God in flesh (John 1:1, 14; 8:58; Col. 2:9), bore our sins in His body on the cross (1 Pet.
-2:24).
-He died in our place.
-He paid the penalty of breaking the Law of God that should have fallen upon us.
+Jesus, who is God incarnate (John 1:1, 14; 8:58; Colossians 2:9), carried our sins in His body on the cross (1 Peter 2:24).
+He died in our place, paying the penalty for breaking God’s law that should have fallen upon us.
 Through His death, Jesus fulfilled the requirements of God’s law.
 Thus, only through Jesus can we escape the penalty that awaits all who have violated God’s holy and perfect law.

 Count the cost

-“Lord Jesus.
-I come to you and confess that I am a sinner, that I have lied, thought evil in my heart, and broken your law.
-Please forgive me of my sins.
-I trust in what you have done on the cross, and I receive you.
-I believe that you have died on the cross, was buried, and rose from the dead for my sins.
-Please cleanse me of my sin and be the Lord of my life.
-I trust you completely for the forgiveness of my sins and put no trust in my own efforts of righteousness.
-Lord Jesus, please save me as I receive you and believe what you did on the cross is the only way to be saved from the righteous judgment of God the Father.”
+“”Lord Jesus, I come before you and acknowledge that I am a sinner.
+I confess that I have lied, harbored evil thoughts in my heart, and broken your law.
+Please forgive me for my sins.
+I place my trust in what you accomplished on the cross, and I receive you into my life.
+I believe that you died on the cross, were buried, and rose from the dead to atone for my sins.
+Cleanse me of my wrongdoing and become the Lord of my life.
+I rely completely on you for the forgiveness of my sins and do not trust in my own efforts to attain righteousness.
+Lord Jesus, save me as I receive you and believe that your sacrificial work on the cross is the only means of deliverance from God the Father’s righteous judgment.
+In Jesus’ name, amen.””